Rafkev/Rafkev/README.md

 ### 🏅 Certified Technical Product Manager

-I am an experienced and certified Technical Product Manager, passionate about creating impactful digital products.
-I specialize in managing technical projects from inception to deployment, ensuring seamless delivery and maximizing value for end-users.
+I am an experienced and certified Technical Product Manager, passionate about creating impactful digital products,ensuring seamless delivery and maximizing value for end-users.
 My background in software development across various languages and frameworks enables me to bridge the gap between development and product strategy effectively.

 ---